schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 With this exercise we will take a look at the general setup of the tutorial code base, modify a service class and execute the service within a simple demo process.

+#### Word of caution: Unfortunately `Task` exists in both the FHIR and BPMN domains.
+We try to make it clear which kind of `Task` we are currently talking about.
+Still, if something sounds confusing it might be because you are considering the wrong kind of `Task` at that moment.

 ## Introduction
 ### Tutorial Code Base Structure and Docker Test Setup